 There is never an out-of-pocket cost for our services (no copay, no cost for prescriptions).
 We take all types of insurance and will see you if you're uninsured.

 Our centers are funded by insurance, Medicaid, grants and public funds.
-Providing your insurance information allows us to bill your insurance so we can serve as many students as possible.
-If your insurance does not pay for all or part of the cost, you are not responsible for any out-of-pocket costs for services received from us.
+Providing your insurance information lets us bill your insurance so we can serve as many students as possible.
+If your insurance doesn't pay, you are not responsible for any out-of-pocket costs for services received from us.

-If you don’t have health insurance or don’t provide us with this information, we will check to see if you qualify for the Oregon Health Plan or other insurance.
+If you don’t have health insurance, we will check to see if you qualify for the Oregon Health Plan or other insurance.
 This could fully insure your child for medical, dental and emergency services.
 We strongly encourage you to apply for this coverage.

 New Client Forms